rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

       * `go generate`
    * this will generate a json file in `data/data.json`
    * this file is what Rancher will use, the yaml is for convenience in generating this file
-1. commit change with "go generate" message
+1. commit change with `go generate` message
    * make sure that your commit message is exactly "go generate"
-   * `git commit -s -m "go generate"`
 1. create pull request
    * push the commits to your fork, then generate a pull request to the upstream branch
    * in many cases you will want the PR wil be interpreted as a "work in progress"